A Mathematician’s Education in Mental Health

 [** I now feel less bad for mocking Emily for eating out of the frying pan.
 As I was making the final edits to this post she started making fun of the way I eat my yogurt.]

 This increased when Emily’s literature research began to align more closely with mental health and eating disorders – when we’d talk about our days, this would form a large part of the conversation.
 Most of my days are spent messing around with equations or coding which you’ll be surprised to hear doesn’t make for great conversation when only one of you is a mathematician.
 And things got even more interesting when data from Emily’s experiments started rolling in.
-But for some unbelievably stupid and bureaucratic reason, I can’t talk about this aspect of her work on the blog, and neither could she for a long period of time, but rest assured she will write a post about it soon!
-The gist of the reason why is that it’s alright for an organization (which won’t be named) that sponsors eating disorder research to send out a magazine encouraging former sufferers to run a charity marathon, but Emily isn’t allowed to directly promote the research the organization funded on this blog because it contains some pictures of her when she was ill.
+For some unbelievably stupid and bureaucratic reason, I can’t talk about this aspect of her work on the blog, and neither could she for a long period of time, but rest assured she will write a post about it soon!
+[The promised post, 'Consuming fictions: Reading and eating disorders', was finally published in September 2018.]
+The gist of the reason why is that it’s alright for an organization (which won’t be named) that sponsors eating disorder research to send out a magazine encouraging former sufferers to run a charity marathon, but Emily isn’t allowed to directly promote the research the organization funded on this blog because the blog contains some pictures of her when she was ill.
 Apparently, that is a line that can’t be crossed.
 It’s almost reassuring to know that even the people running an eating disorder charity are as clueless as me – sometimes.
 Sorry rant over.